 It’s important to remember that addiction is a disease that compromises your ability to think and behave sensibly.
 A major part of getting past the hurdle of denial and being entirely honest with yourself (and others) about your situation involves:

 1) recognizing the consequences of what has already happened, and

 2) what might happen because of your substance abuse.

-Once you’ve moved past the point of being able to justify your substance abuse and your actions surrounding it, you’ll not only experience a much-needed moment of clarity, but you’ll also be able to more carefully consider what the future has in store for you if your addiction isn’t treated.
-You’ll have more motivation to move forward in your addiction recovery if you allow yourself to recognize what will happen to your health, your relationships, and your life if you don’t admit to needing help.
+Once you’ve moved past the point of being able to justify your substance abuse and your actions surrounding it, you’ll experience a much-needed moment of clarity.
+You’ll also have more motivation to move forward in your addiction recovery if you allow yourself to recognize what the future has in store for your health, your relationships, and your life if you don’t admit to needing help.

 The Worst Possible Outcome of Inaction